Former Research Assistants

 FUNG, Cecilia

-Cecilia Fung is a research assistant at the Speech, Language and Reading Lab since 2017.
+Cecilia Fung was a research assistant at the Speech, Language and Reading Lab since 2017.
 Majoring in Linguistics and Geography, she received her Bachelor of Arts degree from the University of Hong Kong in 2017.
-Cecilia endeavors to further her studies and work in fields related to cognitive processing in young children and psycholinguistics.
+Cecilia endeavored to further her studies and work in fields related to cognitive processing in young children and psycholinguistics.
 To date, she has studied neurolinguistics at the University of Amsterdam and has worked in a playgroup center for infants and toddlers.

 LAW, Katherine